Graph

 Graph as a database view

 Every .base database can get a Graph view (add view → Graph): the database’s rows become nodes, your relations become labeled edges.
-In the header bar you pick the edge properties, Color by a select property, Size by a number and whether external targets (relations pointing out of the database) appear.
+In the header bar you pick the edge properties, Color by a select property, Size by a number and whether external targets (relations pointing out of the database) or incoming relations (relations from other databases that point at these entries — e.g. a project’s tasks) appear.
 The view is saved Obsidian-compatibly — Obsidian shows the same file as a table.

 Limits